80 Castleton, Ballyclare, BT39 0AZ email- templepatrickpediatrics@gmail.com

 DIAGNOSIS

-Our multi-disciplinary team aims to ensure prompt and appropriate diagnosis in accordance with NICE guidelines taking into account the young person’s presentation across multiple settings and their strengths and weaknesses with the aim of providing advice on how best to support the individual long term ensuring they are accepted and understood.
+Our multi-disciplinary team aims to ensure prompt and appropriate diagnosis in accordance with NICE guidelines, using DSM V criteria and taking into account the young person’s presentation across multiple settings and their strengths and weaknesses with the aim of providing advice on how best to support the individual long term ensuring they are accepted and understood.

-Our assessment involves an ADOS-2 assessment carried out by our Specialist Speech and language therapists or Clinical Psychologist providing information on behaviours/communication/play that may be related to an Autism Spectrum Disorder.
-A Neurodevelopmental history is taken from the parent/carer by our Paediatricians who specialise in ASD diagnostics.
-Supplementary information from school or other sources is then used in our Multi-Disciplinary report.
-In a smaller number of children who may find it difficult to participate in the ADOS in a new setting or where further evidence is required we arrange with parental consent to carry out an observation of the child in school.
+Our assessment involves an ADOS-2 assessment carried out on the young person by our Specialist Speech and language therapists or Principal Clinical Psychologist and this is a play based assessment providing information on behaviours/communication/play that may be related to Autism.
+Our staff are trained in supporting young people with a range of needs through a low arousal approach.
+A Neurodevelopmental history is taken from the parent/carer by our Paediatrician Dr McClure who specialises in Autism Assessments in her NHS work.
+Supplementary information from school gathered pre appointment is then used in our Multi-Disciplinary report.
+In a smaller number of children who may find it difficult to participate in the ADOS in a new setting or where further evidence is required we arrange with parental consent to carry out an observation of the child in school or an informal zoom assessment at home.
+If the young person is not currently in a school placement, previous information from school or information from other professionals involved with thew young person can be used.

-Different diagnostic labels such as Classic Autism, Asperger Syndrome, High Functioning Autism, and PDDNOS have been used but nowadays with the introduction of DSM V these labels are generally replaced with Autism Spectrum Disorder (ASD).
+Different diagnostic labels such as Classic Autism, Asperger Syndrome, High Functioning Autism, and PDDNOS have been used but nowadays with the introduction of DSM V these labels are generally replaced with Autism.
+The term Neurodivergence describes different "Neurotypes" and different ways of thinking and at our clinic we consider Autism in terms of the Neurodiversity Paradigm rather than the outdated pathology based model.

-Other conditions such as ADHD, Tic disorders/ Tourette’s , anxiety, depression, OCD, sensory processing disorder and specific learning difficulties are known to be associated with Autism Spectrum Disorder.
+Other conditions such as ADHD, Tic disorders/ Tourette’s , anxiety, depression, OCD, sensory processing disorder and are known to be associated with Autism and we will look for indicators of these during our assessment.

 Reading materials/useful information